 - Economic growth in the 1990s that brought four years of straight budget surpluses starting in 1998 until the terror attacks on September 11, 2001 slowed things down, followed by borrowing to revive the economy after the Great Recession (CFR, History).

 At the end of 2007, federal debt held by the public only stood at about 35% of GDP.
 The deficits from the bank bailouts and billions of dollars of fiscal stimulus during the Great Recession caused the ratio to double by the end of 2012.
 Even after the recovery, public debt-to-GDP ratio continued to climb to 78% by the end of 2019.
-At the beginning of 2020, total U.S. debt grew to over $23 trillion and total debt-to-GDP ratio has remained above 100% since 2013, meaning the debt is larger than the U.S. GDP of $21.7 trillion.
+At the beginning of 2021, total U.S. debt was approaching $28 trillion and total debt-to-GDP ratio has remained above 100% since 2013, meaning the debt is larger than the U.S. GDP of roughly $21.5 trillion.

 It may be difficult to fully understand the implications of such a large debt.
-The Peter G. Peterson Foundation puts $23 trillion into perspective:
+The Peter G. Peterson Foundation puts $23 trillion (the U.S. debt at the beginning of 2020) into perspective:

 In 2009, spending cuts and a recovering economy boosted government revenue, which shrunk deficits.
 However, in September 2016 the budget deficit increased for the first time in five years to $587 billion due to increases in spending, higher interest rates on debt, and the growing number of Medicare, Medicaid, and Social Security Recipients.
-For the fiscal year that ended on September 30, 2019, the federal government had expenses of $4.4 trillion and revenue of $3.5 trillion, leaving a deficit of $984 billion (26% higher than the previous year).
-Compared to 2018, government revenue in the first 11 months of the 2019 fiscal year increased but was offset by increases in outlays for Social Security, Medicare, and Medicaid.
+In FY2020, the federal government collected $3.42 trillion in revenue and had expenses of $6.55 trillion, leaving a deficit of $3.13 billion.
+This more than triples the 2019 deficit and more than doubles the previous record of $1.416 trillion spent in FY2009, due to increases in spending from healthcare costs, stimulus checks, unemployment compensation, and business rescue programs prompted by the coronavirus pandemic.

 It had taken 204 years for our country to get to $1 trillion of national debt when it crossed that marker in 1983.
-We’ve gone on to add $9 trillion in debt in just the last decade.
-The debt is at a record high, and current projections show the debt exploding over the coming years.
+We went on to add $9 trillion in debt in just 10 years.
+The debt is at a record high, and projections show the debt was set to explode over the coming years, even before the coronavirus pandemic.

 Mandatory and Discretionary Spending History